cmsimike/acpm/README.md

 ## To Download
 Click into the releases tab and download the one that most closely matches your config.
+Download and unzip the file and run Assetto Corsa Package Manager.lnk.
+You can put that directory anywhere for now.
+An installer and auto updater are long term goals.